 2.1.4 Working parties and sub-working parties should be set up only after thorough consideration of the Questions.
 Proliferation of working parties, sub-working parties or any other subgroups should be avoided.

-2.1.5 A study group may exceptionally, by agreement with other relevant study group(s) and taking account of any advice from TSAG and the Director of TSB, entrust a joint working party with Questions or parts of Questions of common interest to the study groups concerned.
-This study group shall act as the parent study group for the joint working party and shall coordinate and have responsibility for the work concerned.
-The contributions used as a basis for discussion in the joint working party shall be sent exclusively to those registered in the joint working party.
-Only the reports shall be sent to all participating bodies of the study groups concerned.

-NOTE – Two or more study groups may decide to progress work on topics of common interest through joint meetings of their rapporteur groups.
+2.1.5 Two or more study groups may decide to progress work on topics of common interest through joint meetings of their rapporteur groups.

-2.1.6 As the promotion of study group activities is an essential element in any ITU-T marketing plan, each study group chairman, supported by other study group leaders and subject matter experts, is encouraged to establish, maintain and participate in a promotion plan, coordinated with TSB, whose emphasis is the dissemination of study group information to the telecommunication community.
+2.1.6 As the promotion of study group activities is an essential element in any ITU-T marketing plan, each study group chair, supported by other study group leaders and subject matter experts, is encouraged to establish, maintain and participate in a promotion plan, coordinated with TSB, whose emphasis is the dissemination of study group information to the telecommunication community.
 Such study group information dissemination should cover, but is not limited to, new work initiatives and significant accomplishments regarding technologies and technical solutions.

-2.2 Joint coordination activities

-See clause 5.
+2.2 (clause intentionally left blank)

 2.3 The roles of rapporteurs

-2.3.1 The chairmen of study groups and working parties (including joint working parties) are encouraged to make most effective use of the limited resources available by delegating responsibility to rapporteurs for the detailed study of individual Questions or small groups of related Questions, parts of Questions, terminology, or amendment of existing Recommendations.
+2.3.1 The chair of study groups and working parties are encouraged to make most effective use of the limited resources available by delegating responsibility to rapporteurs for the detailed study of individual Questions or small groups of related Questions, parts of Questions, terminology, or amendment of existing Recommendations.
 Responsibility for review and approval of the results resides with the study group or working party.

 2.3.2 Liaison between ITU-T study groups or with other organizations can be facilitated by rapporteurs or by the appointment of liaison rapporteurs.